cmoralesmx/cmoralesmx.github.io/_posts/2020-11-21-legion-5P-hdmi-out-with-hybrid-graphics.md

 $ sudo pacman -U ~/git/custom_pkgs/linux59-nvidia-455xx-455.45.01-1-x86_64.pkg.tar.zst
 ```

-Another reboot, and finally, after these attempts and many others non-documented
+Another reboot and finally, after these attempts and many others non-documented
 here, this final attempt was successful!

 The HDMI-out was finally working in hybrid graphics mode and there were no